Economy of Morocco: Economic growth

 Morocco is a fairly stable economy with continuous growth over the past half-a-century.
 Current GDP per capita grew 47% in the Sixties reaching a peak growth of 274% in the Seventies.
 However, this proved unsustainable and growth scaled back sharply to just 8.2% in the Eighties and 8.9% in the Nineties.

 Real GDP growth is expected to average 5.5% in the 2009–13 period, seen the prospects in the tourism and the non-agricultural industry, as demand growth in the Eurozone — Morocco's key export market and source of tourists is projected to be more subdued.
 Growth will be well below the 8–10% levels that are widely regarded as necessary to have a major impact on poverty and unemployment.
 Economic growth will also be intermittently hindered by the impact of periodic droughts on the rain-fed agricultural sector, the country's largest employer.

 Agriculture

-Agriculture employs about 40% of Morocco's workforce.
-In the rainy sections of the northeast, barley, wheat, and other cereals can be raised without irrigation.
+Agriculture employs about 26.4% of Morocco's workforce.
 On the Atlantic coast, where there are extensive plains, olives, citrus fruits, and wine grapes are grown, largely with water supplied by artesian wells.
-Morocco also produces a significant amount of illicit hashish, much of which is shipped to Western Europe.
 Livestock are raised and forests yield cork, cabinet wood, and building materials.
 Part of the maritime population fishes for its livelihood.
-Agadir, Essaouira, El Jadida, and Larache are among the important fishing harbors.
+Agadir, Essaouira, El Jadida, and Larache are among the important fishing harbours.
+In the rainy sections of the northeast, barley, wheat, and other cereals can be raised without irrigation.